 around 7 W in the same conditions.

-At work, I was plugging the laptop to a dock, a ThinkPad OneLink Pro Dock.
-The proprietary connector for the dock combines power, USB3 and DisplayPort.
+At work, I was plugging the laptop into a dock, a ThinkPad OneLink Pro Dock.
+The proprietary connector for the dock combines power, USB3, and DisplayPort.
 The dock features both a DisplayPort and a DVI-I connector and acts as an MST hub.
 The support of such a configuration was pretty recent in Linux since it has been added in version 3.17 (October 2014).
-Along the years, I didn’t run into much trouble with this dock.
+Over the years, I didn’t run into much trouble with this dock.

 In summary, after five years of daily use, the laptop is still in good working condition.
 Only the screen and the touch bar show major signs of wear.
 Therefore, Lenovo keeps my trust in building durable and reliable laptops.
 I have replaced it with another ThinkPad X1 Carbon.